odow/StochOptFormat/README.md

 primal solution for each decision variable, and possibly a second vector containing the dual solution.
 Both vectors contain a finite number of elements.

 Comparing two solutions is simple: check the feasibility of each solution, compare objective values, and possibly compare computation time.

 In contrast, the solution to a stochastic program is a _policy_.
 A policy is a set of _decision rules_, with one decision rule for each node in the policy graph.
-A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for the control variables.
+A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for each control variable.
 This function is typically an infinite dimensional object (since, e.g., the state variables can be continuous).
 Therefore, it is impossible to represent the optimal policy in a file.

-Instead, we evaluate the policy by means of an _out-of-sample_ simulation.
+To overcome this problem, we evaluate the policy by means of an _out-of-sample_ simulation on a finite discrete set of scenarios.

 Solution _algorithms_ should report:

-- the cumulative objective value of each scenario
+- The cumulative objective value of each scenario.
-- the stage objective for each node in the scenario
+- The objective for each node in the scenario.
-- all primal (and dual, if applicable
-) values for the decision variables in each node of the scenario
+- All primal (and dual, if applicable) values for the decision variables in each node of the scenario.

-Comparing solutions is more complex than the deterministic case; however, with the above mentioned report it is possible to evaluate multiple metrics of the objective function distribution, such as expected values, quantiles, and CVaR.
+Comparing solutions is more complex than the deterministic case; however, with the above mentioned report, it is possible to evaluate multiple metrics of the resulting policy, such as expected objective values, and various quantiles.

 We emphasize that the _out-of-sample_ analysis is deeply tied with the actual application of stochastic optimization in real life.